 “Nicole, what you haven’t worn in a season, you will not wear again.
 Toss it, sell it or give it to charity!
 Whatever, get rid of it!”

 Thanks goodness, ballroom dance dresses take a lot of space.
 I moved the performance ball gowns into the closet instead of storing them in rubber-maid boxes in the garage and crawl-space.
-I also moved my shoes in.
-I was afraid of accumulating a wardrobe where you have nothing to wear because you lost track of what you have.
+Furthermore, I also moved my shoes in.